 Current LCA Water Supply Status:

-Current water supply conditions are well below normal as we have faced a prolonged dry period over the past 2 years, although we have not seen any appreciable decline in the water production at our public water sources.
-More detailed information is available in our monthly and weekly monitoring data, which has been compiled into the two reports shown below for public review.
-These reports show the trends in water supply which LCA is monitoring and will share additional details as conditions change.
+Note: Current water supply conditions are normal.
+More detailed information is available in our monitoring data shown below for public review.
+These reports show the trends in water supply, which LCA monitors, and we will share additional details as conditions change.